xiyxs/Confirm-Practice-Restart/README.md

-# ConfirmPracticeRestart
+# Confirm Practice/Restart

-This is where she makes a mod.
+Shows a confirmation menu when you try to practice/restart/full restart.